Information on the Placement Tests

 The Chemistry placement test measures comprehensive, basic chemical vocabulary and math applications.
 In order to enroll in CHEM121, students must take and pass the chemistry placement exam irrespective of any prior courses they have taken or degrees they have completed.

 The Reading Placement Test measures vocabulary, grammar and comprehension skills.
+The ACCUPLACER web-based study app features practice tests in Reading.
+It's accessible from most devices with internet access, and will help you beccome familiar with the content and format of the ACCUPLACER Reading questions.
 Individuals who are placed into READ090 must contact Julie Piotrowicz, at 215-968-8133, for information on advising and registration for courses.

 The writing sample is used to determine English course placement and is required of all students who are planning to register for English Composition I (COMP110) or Business Letter and Report Writing (OADM110).